+Reimbursement for Out-of-District Travel

+Expenses

-Reimbursement for Out-of-District Travel Expenses GAN and GANR Claims for Out-of-district travel must have prior approval from the superintendent or designee.
-Reimbursement may be made up to, but not to exceed the following amounts: daily in-state allowance of up to \$30 and out-of-state allowance of up to \$40.
+GAN and GANR

+Claims for Out-of-district travel must have prior approval from the superintendent or designee.
+Reimbursement may be made up to, but not to exceed the following amounts: daily in-state allowance of up to \$50 and out-of-state allowance of up to \$60.
+In addition, tips up to 25 percent of the meal cost are allowable for satisfactory service.
+The district will not reimburse any claims for alcoholic beverages.
 Receipts for reimbursements must be filed on the district approved form.